shivank95/Purdue-WebCrawler/README.md

 Author Name: Shivank Tibrewal

-The WebCrawler for all Purdue websites starting with http://www.purdue.edu It parses each webpage and saves the url and its description in a file.
+The WebCrawler searches for all Purdue websites starting with http://www.purdue.edu It parses each webpage and saves the url and its description in a file.
 This is then used by the Search Engine project.